 Zendesk Support provides a standard set of automations that are best practices in a typical ticket workflow.

 You can use the default automations as they are or you can edit or clone the default automations as needed.
 It's better to clone them, and make changes to the copies, just in case you want to go back to the default conditions.
-You can deactivate any automations you don't need.
+With the exception of the default ticket closing automation, you can deactivate any automations you don't need.

 If you need to reset your default automations, you can refer to the screenshots in this article to help you.